MakisChristou/primerug/README.md

 ```

 ## Attempt to break a world record
+If you want to attempt to break a world record then the easiest one is the 8-tuple one, currently set by [me](https://pzktupel.de/ktuplets.php#largest8) at 362 digits.
+The config below gets the least eta on my Ryzen 5950x at around 220 days to break it.
+You milage may vary depending on your hardware.

 ```bash
 $ primerug --digits 400 -m 157 -o 114023297140211 --pattern "0, 2, 6, 8, 12, 18, 20, 26" --tablelimit 894144000 --threads 30
 tern "0, 2, 6, 8, 12, 18, 20, 26" --tablelimit 894144000 --threads 30